lqb2/lqb2.github.io/coaching.md

 I prioritize working with BIPOC clients but love working with anyone who is ready to take a transformative leap.

+I especially find resonance working with men who are working or wanting to work towards dismantling patriarchy in and around themselves.

 ### The Details

 Working with me as a coach generally starts with a free 30-minute chemistry call ([bookable here](https://calendly.com/lqb2co/coaching-chemistry-call){:target="_blank"}) for us to explore if we are a good fit for working together.